Otis (song): Remixes

 Papoose remixed the song and performed a freestyle over it.
 Papoose released a music video of his version of the song.
+Old School rappers Kool Moe Dee and Grandmaster Caz released a version of the song titled "N-Otis".
 Rappers Tinie Tempah, Chipmunk, Wretch 32, and Jadakiss with Styles P of The LOX also released a remix and freestyle.
 Rapper The Game used some of this song's content to record a diss track named "Uncle Otis", referring to Otis Redding's vocal sample on the track.
 He insulted Jay-Z and Kanye West along with musicians Big Sean, Kreayshawn amongst others.
 The Game however has gone on record, saying that "It's poking jokes and taking shots, but that's what I do" and that song wasn't serious in nature.
 Writing about the song, Pop Crush commented that "an obvious attempt to get some promotion for his upcoming disc, The R.E.D.
 Album.
 Later Game used the "Otis" instrumental for a twenty-minute freestyle entitled "Daytona 500 (500 Bars)."
 Cassidy did his.
 Rappers DMX and Busta Rhymes also made a collaborative "Otis" remix.
 Singer Ne-Yo also recorded a freestyle rap over "Otis" for a mixtape.
 Teen singer Justin Bieber also rapped a written verse over the track during a live radio show.
 YG and Reem Riches collaborated on their version of the song along with a music video.
 Angel Haze and Iggy Azalea also remixed the track for a live show.
 In 2019, YBN Cordae freestyled over the instrumental during his Funkmaster Flex freestyle on Hot 97.